EmilieVS/PawPal/README.md

-# 🐾 PetzTeam – Plateforme de garde d'animaux
+# 🐾 PetzTeam – Your Pet Sitting Platform

-Ce projet est une application web fullstack permettant la mise en relation entre propriétaires d'animaux et gardiens proche de chez eux.

-Je suis en apprentissage donc il s'agira ici de mettre en pratique ce que j'ai appris jusqu'ici.
+This project is a full-stack web application that connects pet owners with trusted sitters near them.
+As I'm currently in (intensive) training program, this is a side project for me to put into practice what I've learned so far.
+It is also a way for me to continue exploring and learning React.
+This will be the backend repo.
+When the backend is completed, there will be a link to frontend.

 ---

-## 🧱 Stack technique
+## 🧱 Stack

 ### 🔙 Back-end – Java
-- Framework : Spring Boot
+- Framework : SpringBoot
-- Base de données : PostgreSQL
+- SpringSecurity
-- Hashing des mots de passe : BCrypt
+- Hashing : BCrypt
+- Database : PostgreSQL

 ### 🔝 Front-end
-- Framework : React
-- React ROUTER
-- Vite
+- React / Vite
 - Axios
 - Tailwind CSS